dmrokan/gdmatplot/README.md

 - Dashed plot types is not working
 - Unicode text is not working
 - Can not change font family by using GNUPlot font commands
-- Arrow plots is not working
+- Arrow plots are not working
-- Spider plots is not working
+- Spider plots are not working
 - Command line breaks by using backslash character is not working
 - Clean termination after error is not working
 - Z-ordering of line segments in 3D plots is not working